Twenty-five minutes on stage at Money 20/20 Europe. Four panellists. Some (polite) disagreement.

 Three things came up again and again:

 There was pushback too.
 Whether B2B data is where the real open finance opportunity sits, rather than consumer payments.
-Whether the market can step up where regulation falls short.
+Whether the market can step up even when regulation is slow.
 Whether FiDA is dead or just delayed.

 Nobody agreed on everything.
 That's the point.